School of Law

 Professor Sacharoff also worked as a public defender at the Legal Aid Society in Brooklyn, New York, where he tried numerous cases to juries, argued suppression motions, and arranged plea deals.
 Before coming to the University of Arkansas School of Law, he taught at Temple Law School as an Abraham L. Freedman fellow.

-Prof. Sacharoff teaches criminal law, international criminal law, capital punishment, and prisoners' rights.
+Prof. Sacharoff teaches criminal law, criminal procedure, international criminal law, capital punishment, and prisoners' rights.
 His research interests include criminal law and procedure, as well as constitutional law.

 Miranda's Hidden Right, 63 Ala.
 L. Rev. 535 (2012) [ssrn]